sebabelmar/peek_api/README.md

 ## Stack

-Ruby on Rails API with SQLite database.
+This API was designed and developed to accomplish Peek.com passport coding challenge.

-The API was designed and developed to accomplish Peek.com passport coding challenge.
+Built using Ruby on Rails-API with SQLite database.

-Data Base Schema.
+Data Base Schema:

 ![alt text](http://i.imgur.com/oS45J9b.png)